Unitary calculus: model Categories and convergence: Main Results and summary of Unitary Calculus

 \subsection{Acknowledgments}

 This work forms part of the authors Ph.D. project under the supervision of David Barnes.
 The author wishes to thank him for thoughtful and enthusiastic discussions.
 The author also thanks Greg Arone for helpful comments.
+We further thank the referee for numerous helpful comments which greatly improved the quality and exposition of this work.